What are the Goals of SQL Tuning?

 3. Teradata Indexing & Partitioning

-Unique secondary index (USI) allows for direct row access (like the primary index).
-The non-unique secondary index (NUSI) requires a full index subtable scan on all AMPs.
+A unique secondary index (USI) allows direct access to rows like a primary index.
+In contrast, a non-unique secondary index (NUSI) requires a full index subtable scan on all AMPs.

 4. Query Rewriting